google/go-cloud/internal/docs/pubsub/design.md

 	"github.com/google/go-cloud/pubsub/driver"
 )

-// Client connects to a pubsub server. type Client struct {
-	rawclient *rawacmepubsub.Client
-}

-// NewClient creates a client for the project with the given name on Acme
-// pubsub.
-func NewClient(ctx, projectName string) (*Client, error) {
+// OpenTopic opens an existing topic on the pubsub server and returns a Topic
+// that can be used to send messages to that topic. func OpenTopic(ctx context.Context, projectID, topicName string) (*pubsub.Topic, error) {
 	c, err := rawacmepubsub.NewClient(ctx, projectName)
 	if err != nil {
 		return nil, err
 	}
-	return &Client{ rawclient: c }, nil
-}

-// OpenTopic opens an existing topic on the pubsub server and returns a Topic
-// that can be used to send messages to that topic. func (c *Client) OpenTopic(ctx context.Context, topicName string) (*pubsub.Topic, error) {
-	rt, err := c.rawclient.Topic(ctx, topicName)
+	rt, err := c.Topic(ctx, topicName)
 	if err != nil {
 		return err
 	}